 • Drugs are never covered by both hospice and our plan at the same time.
-For more information, refer to Chapter 5 Section F3 of your Member Handbook.
+For more information, refer to Chapter 5 of this Member Handbook.

 Note: If you need non-hospice care, call your care coordinator to arrange the services.
 Non-hospice care is care not related to your terminal prognosis.